DrozmotiX/ioBroker.sourceanalytix/README.md

 ## To-Do
 * [ ] Documentation
+* [ ] Cost default value to 0 with error message if not provided
 * [ ] recalcalation based on meter values (configurable by date)
 * [ ] ensure all values are stored when adapter shuts down to prevent data gaps
 * [ ] better logic to reset start values to cover possible issue when adapter is not running during midnight